Tremors 3: Back to Perfection: Plot

-Burt, Jack, Jodi, and Miguel later find a badly wounded Merliss; he explains that he and the government agents were ambushed by Shriekers from the Graboid they were chasing, before dying.
-While tracking the Shriekers, an albino Graboid — later named El Blanco, meaning "The White One" in Spanish — traps them on rocks for the night.
+Burt, Jack, Jodi, and Miguel later find a badly wounded Merliss; before dying, he explains that he and the government agents were ambushed by Shriekers from the Graboid they were chasing.
+While tracking the Shriekers, an albino Graboid — later named El Blanco — traps them on rocks for the night.
 Miguel deduces El Blanco can't produce Shriekers because it's infertile.
 After drawing El Blanco away, they find that the Shriekers have molted their skin, becoming winged creatures capable of rocket-propelled flight.
-Miguel is killed by the creature, which then crashes on a metal fence, killing itself.
+Miguel is killed by the creature, which then crashes into a metal fence, killing itself.
 Burt realizes that chemicals in their stomachs react explosively, enabling their flight.
-Finding them able to carry Graboid eggs, they surmise that they evolved to spread them through flight.
+Finding them capable of carrying Graboid eggs, they surmise that they evolved to spread them by flight.
 Jodi dubs the new form Ass-Blasters.
 Meanwhile, Nancy and Mindy are attacked by an Ass-Blaster in town and hide in a freezer while distracting it with food.

-Using a mattress as cover from the Ass-Blasters' infrared vision, the group gets to Burt's house, but are forced to flee when an Ass-Blaster attempts to break in.
-To keep it from multiplying like its predecessors, Burt rigs his house and his stash of MREs to explode, killing it; however, it is only after that they learn from Nancy that Ass-Blasters do not multiply but fall asleep after eating, as has happened to the one that attacked her and Mindy.
+Using a mattress as cover from the Ass-Blasters' infrared vision, the group gets to Burt's house, but is forced to flee when an Ass-Blaster attempts to break in.
+To keep it from multiplying like its predecessors, Burt rigs his house and his stash of MREs to explode, killing it; however, it is only after that that they learn from Nancy that Ass-Blasters do not multiply but fall asleep after eating, as has happened to the one that attacked her and Mindy.
 The group flees to a junkyard, where they build a potato gun from everyday objects to ignite the combustible materials in the Ass-Blasters' stomachs.
 After they kill four, Burt is attacked by El Blanco and pinned down.
 Realizing that Burt's ultrasonic watch is repeatedly drawing El Blanco to them, Jack takes it and sticks it to the final Ass-Blaster.
 El Blanco devours it, saving Burt and Jodi's lives in the process.

-In the aftermath, Nancy manages to sell the captive Ass-Blaster, while Jack pursues a romantic relationship with Jodi, depressing Mindy who had a crush on him.
+In the aftermath, Nancy manages to sell the captive Ass-Blaster, while Jack pursues a romantic relationship with Jodi, depressing Mindy, who had a crush on him.
 Meanwhile, Melvin tries again to approach Burt about selling his land, but Burt informs him that since El Blanco is an endangered species and illegal to hunt, and formed a mutual unspoken friendship with Burt, the residents have decided to take precautions in order to live safely alongside it, thus turning Perfection into a federally protected Graboid reserve and barring Melvin from developing a town.
 Burt then leaves Melvin standing on a rock with El Blanco circling below.